annasen/mRNA_half-life/README.md

 ![R2_like-CELseq2](https://github.com/user-attachments/assets/aaac2b9e-b857-4bfe-9c9a-67c74a6536de)

-I used the demultiplex package in my bash_env, I listed first R2 file as that is the place where the barcodes are stored (see in the picture, 8nt UMI, 6nt cell barcode, polyT). https://demultiplex.readthedocs.io/en/latest/usage.html
+I used the demultiplex package in my bash_env, I listed first R2 file as that is the place where the barcodes are stored (see in the picture, 8nt UMI, 6nt cell barcode, polyT). https://demultiplex.readthedocs.io/en/latest/usage.html Depending on the original fastq.gz size, the command can take some time.
+I recommend using screen command.
+There might be quite a big file sample_R*_UNKNOWN.fastq.gz.
 ```
 demultiplex demux -r -s 9 -e 14 barcodes.tsv sample_R2.fastq.gz sample_R1.fastq.gz
 ```